Gallowayella weberi: Description

 Apothecia (fruiting bodies) are rare in this species and range from 0.7 to 2.0 mm in width.
 The measure between 12.7 and 14.0 by 7.0 to 7.7 μm, with a septum thickness of 2.9 to 4.6 μm.
 Pycnidia, an asexual reproductive structure, are common on the surface and are orange in color, measuring about 0.1 to 0.2 mm in diameter.
 The conidia (asexual spores) are rod-shaped and measure 3.2 to 3.6 μm in length.

 Chemically, the cortex and apothecia react to a solution of potassium hydroxide by turning purple, but show no reaction to other chemical spot tests (C−, PD−, and I−).
 The medulla also shows no reaction to these tests.
 The major secondary metabolites (lichen products) found in Gallowayella weberi are parietin, fallacinal, and teloschistin, with emodin and parietinic acid as minor components.
 This distribution of secondary metabolites corresponds to the A proposed by Ulrik Søchting in 1997.

 Habitat and distribution

-Gallowayella weberi is found in arid environments and can grow on diverse substrates including both natural surfaces like bark and rock, as well as on artificial ones such as concrete and tombstones.
-It is native to North America, predominantly in the eastern regions, with its most significant population density in the Southeast.
+Gallowayella weberi can grow on diverse substrates including bark and rock, as well as on artificial ones such as concrete and tombstones.
+It is native to North America, and herbarium-based mapping indicates that it is widespread across the eastern and central United States, with its centre of distribution in the coastal plain of the southeastern United States.
+At the Delaware locality originally used to describe Xanthomendoza rosmarieae, the lichen was abundant on roadside plantings of Norway maple (Acer platanoides).